meker12/commerce-channels.en/help/amazon-sales-channel/optional-ceiling-price.md

 1. For **Ceiling Price Source**, choose an attribute.

-   Select your [!DNL Commerce] [product attribute](https://docs.magento.com/user-guide/catalog/product-attributes.html){:target="_blank"} that will indicate your relative ceiling limit.
+   Select your [!DNL Commerce] [product attribute](https://docs.magento.com/user-guide/catalog/product-attributes.html){:target="_blank"} that indicates your relative ceiling limit.
 For example, if you do not want your Amazon listing price to go above the MSRP of your item, you would choose the `Manufacturer's Suggested Retail Price` attribute.

 1. For **Ceiling Price Action**, choose an option.